lucianmiller/cooking-app/README.md

 # Cooking App

-#### JavaScript and Jquery practice for Epicodus, 3/5/2021
+#### JavaScript and jQuery business logic and user interface practice for Epicodus, 3/24/2021

 #### By Lucian Miller

 ## Description

 An app for cooking that converts gallons to liters.
-This project was used to learn how JavaScript functions work and how to take input from a user and change it to a different number.
+This project was used to learn how JavaScript functions work the difference between business logic and user interface.

 ## Setup/Installation Requirements

 * Copy this repository
 * Open file
 * Open index.html
-* Type only numbers in the prompt that appears
+* Type the volume of gallons in the box
-* Refresh page in order to use again
+* Press the convert button

 ## Known Bugs